ZenMoore/GestRecog/README.md

 Initially, for input we have a dataset of 288 samples (8 types * 36 samples).
 Each sample has 256 sequence of 6-axis data.

 ### Workflow for dataset construction
-1. Original dataset collection.
+1. raw dataset collection.
-2. interception: Truncate the data sequence to 6 * 256.
+2. trim (Raw->Original): Truncate the data sequence to 6 * 256.
-3. preprocessing: noise reduction, zero mean, normalization, PCA/Whitening.
+3. preprocessing(Original->New): noise reduction, zero mean, normalization, PCA/Whitening.
 4. done: new dataset.

 ### Workflow for training